This low carb recipes surprisingly easy and makes a big batch, so it’s perfect for a party, or to stash in the freezer for yummy snacks!

 - Once the reduced cream has cooled to room temp, remove it from the fridge and whip together using an electric mixer for 3 minutes.

-- In a second large bowl, whip the 2 remaining cups of heavy cream with an electric mixer until you've formed soft peaks.
+- In a second large bowl, whip the remaining heavy cream (2 cups) with an electric mixer until you've formed soft peaks.

 - Using a rubber spatula, gently combine the whipped cream, reduced cream, and cookie crumbles, making sure to thoroughly combine while keeping the combo light and aerated.